Spinach

 Planting Tips:

-Ideal Season for Planting in Texas: Fall to Early Spring
+Ideal Season for Planting in Texas: Late Spring to Summer

 Nativity to Texas: No